-If you see footprints on a hike, or regularly as part of your work, please take images for us!
+If you see footprints on a hike, or as part of your work, you can join us!

 We want to use footprints to map endangered species around the world, and learn how to protect them better.

 See ‘How to take an image of a footprint’ below for details on how you can help us collect data!